-However, I’ve noticed that many people inside the health and wellness profession face the same challenges as those who are outside it: namely, it’s difficult to prioritize taking care of yourself.
+However, I’ve noticed you often share same challenges as those outside the realm of health.
+It’s difficult to prioritize relaxation, rest, and self-care.
 Like your patients and clients, you’re busy.
-You have commutes, workloads, families and friends, household chores, and so on that fill your days so that sometimes you wonder where the time went, or aren’t sure what you did just yesterday.
+You have commutes, workloads, families and friends, household chores, pets, hobbies, etc. that fill your days (and sometimes nights).

 I’ve had the pleasure of coaching several people who “do what I do.”
-What’s great about this is that generally speaking, the intellectual knowledge they possess about health and wellness is vast–sometimes, and in specific areas, much larger than mine.
-The struggle is not what to do, but how to do it.
-By how, I mean how to apply and experience these practices so that what’s known intellectually (i.e. in the logical mind) becomes felt in the body and the soul, so that decisions are made from a place of integration; an intersection of body-mind that together is wiser and easily acts in accordance with one’s values.
+This is awesome because the intellectual knowledge they possess is vast.
+But the struggle is not always what to do, but how to do it.
+By how, I mean how to engage in and experience self-care practices so that what’s known logically becomes felt in body and soul.

-In my experience, the highest professionals in their area of expertise know they need a different perspective and take advantage of having a guide / mentor.
-Given the nature of this post, it might come as no surprise to you that I myself have a mentor (yoga), a business coach, and an accountability partner / peer coach.
-(Much gratitude to Jorge, Wayne, & Laura for your ongoing wisdom!)
+Is it because we think we know better?
+I’ve had many peers share stories about how their own health crisis (and recovery) brought them to their profession.
+In my experience, the highest professionals in their area of expertise know they need a different perspective and take advantage of having someone else guide and cheer them on.
+(It might come as no surprise to you that I have a Yoga Therapy mentor, a business coach, and an accountability partner / peer coach.)

-Are you a successful coach, chiropractor, therapist, acupuncturist, nutritionist, energy healer, care giver, nurse, doctor, or other health professional who’s finding it difficult to consistently work toward your own wellness goals?
+Are you a successful health professional who’s finding it difficult to consistently work toward your own wellness goals?
 Are you so busy taking care of others that you can’t seem to find time for your own self-care?
 Are you working with individuals or groups, teaching them how to be healthier, yet neglecting yourself?